Reconciling inverse-Compton Doppler factors with variability Doppler factors in blazar jets: Introduction

-In \cite{Liodakis2014} (hereafter Paper I) we optimized population models (distributions for the Lorentz factor and the intrinsic monochromatic luminosity) for different blazar classes.
-These models are optimized so that they reproduce the observed apparent velocity and redshift distributions of the MOJAVE (Monitoring of Jets in Active galactic nuclei with VLBA Experiment; \citealp{Lister2005}) sample.
+\cite{Liodakis2015-II} have been able to evaluate these methods in a statistical fashion via population models they optimized in \cite{Liodakis2015}.} These models consist of distributions for the Lorentz factor and the intrinsic monochromatic luminosity for different blazar classes optimized to reproduce the observed apparent velocity and redshift distributions of the MOJAVE (Monitoring of Jets in Active galactic nuclei with VLBA Experiment; \citealp{Lister2005})\footnote{http://www.physics.purdue.edu/MOJAVE/} sample.
+Using these population models, the Doppler factor distributions of the FSRQs and BL Lac objects have been produced through Monte Carlo simulations {assuming the continuous jet case}.

-Using these population models, we produced the Doppler factor distributions of the FSRQs and BL Lac objects seperately through Monte Carlo simulations.
-In order to evaluate whether the aforementioned methods can provide reliable estimates of the ``true'' Doppler factors in blazar jets, we compared our model distributions with the distributions of Doppler factors estimated through each of the methods above available in the literature.
-Our comparison accounted for sample size and flux limit.
-We found that the inverse Compton and the variability Doppler factor method can adequately describe the FSRQs population (see also \citealp{Liodakis2014-II}, hereafter Paper II).

-However, as is discussed in Paper II, even though the inverse Compton Doppler factors can well describe FSRQs as a population, application of the method to individual sources has to be performed with extreme caution. \cite{Britzen2007} argue that the method can produce a reliable estimate only if all of the measured X-ray emission is caused by inverse Compton scattering of synchrotron photons and not from synchrotron radiation.
-For this reason, the method fails to adequetely describe the BL Lac population, for which the synchrotron peak reaches keV energies contaminating the X-ray flux.
-In addition, a significant time lag between radio and X-ray observations can result in different initial emission conditions and thus can lead to either underestimation or overestimation of the true Doppler factor.
-To our knowledge none of the previous publications on the inverse Compton Doppler factor estimation method, have systematically pursued the use of simultaneous X-ray/radio observations.

-In this paper we use archival data in order to anew estimate the Doppler factors for four sources from the F-GAMMA sample \citep{Fuhrmann2007,Angelakis2010}, that show the largest discrepancy between variability and inverse Compton Doppler factors.
-Our aims are: a) to examine whether the discrepancy can be explained as a result of the non-simultaneity between X-ray and radio observations; b) investigate the sensitivity of the results on the time difference.